bhargavmaniyar/Data-Classification-Tool/README.md

 # Data-Mining-Tool
-Naive Bayes and Decision tree implementation with MySQL Database
+Naive Bayes and Decision tree implementation.
+Dataset can be used from MySQL and Oracle Database.